 YELLOW Art Supply Pigment Database Watercolor Acrylic Ink Pencil Color Chart Swatch

 Artist reference guide to Yellow pigments in art supplies.
-Color chart swatch cards of common pigments in watercolor, acrylic paint, inks and pencils.
+Color chart swatch cards of common pigments in watercolor, gouache and acrylic.
 Includes lightfast or fugitive information, index by pigment number code, brand, manufacturer color name, how the color appears in masstone (full strength) or diluted (with water).
 Each image displays opacity, lifting (erasing with a damp brush), layering (testing the value limit of masstone by glazing a second coat after the first has dried).
 The largest area shows how smooth of a gradient you can achieve in a wet wash as well as a salt reaction test for confirming color separation, particle size or binder issues.

 PY3 Hansa Yellow 10G: While typically lightfast, there have been batch to batch issues with fading even in respectable pro grades like Golden/Qor.
 In their studies they have found that PY3 varies in UV stability, varying wildly both by brand and by each ingredient batch.
 Also known as Lemon Yellow or Hansa Yellow Light.
 Typically lightfast (LF II / BW 7) but there have been instances of LFIII-IV results.
 Because of the unreliable nature of this paint, it's good to test each new tube you purchase.
 I will be posting my test results in the future, but have temporarily switched to the slightly more opaque lemon yellow PY175.
 An even brighter, non-toxic hue alternative to Cadmium PY35 could also be PY184 if you are seeking additional options.
 PY1 Hansa Yellow 10G has origins dating back to the early 1900's in Germany, and was intended to be a replacement for the Cadmium yellows used at that time, non-hazardous.